OryGregS/Clean-Resume-Template-LaTeX-/README.md

 3. Changed margins to 1in on all sides.
 4. Modified moderncv commands to add a thicker (1.5pt) horizontal line after each section.
 5. Modified cv-entry commands to add a thinner (0.5pt) horizontal line after employment/education basic information.
 6. Added command '\addcventryseparator' to separate different entries under the same section.
+Handles vertical spacing and creates a 1.0pt-thick horizontal line.
 See 'Education' as an example in the picture below.

 ## How to use
 1. Download code as .zip folder & extract files